gferhpc/supercomputing.tue.nl/pages/documentation/policies.md

 ### Fair Use of Disk Space

-Each user has a 200GB disk quota.
+Each user has a 200GB disk quota and is limited to 1,000,000 files and directories maximum.
 The total disk space is however not enough for every user to actually use that much.
 Therefore:

 - Try to keep disk usage below 100GB as a general rule.
 - If your disk usage exceeds 150GB, think carefully about what can be